contao/docs-archive/api/hooks/sqlGetFromDca.md

-# sqlGetFromFile
+# sqlGetFromDca

-The `sqlGetFromFile` hook is triggered when parsing database.sql files.
+The `sqlGetFromDca` hook is triggered when sql definitions in DCA files are evaluated.
 It passes the generated SQL definition and expects the same as return value.

-> **Tag** Available from version 2.11.0-RC2.
+> **Tag** Available from version 3.5.0-beta1.